-3.3.4 The Council's site evaluation process has determined that Bradbury Farm is the preferred option for development as a Gypsy and Traveller site.
-The main material evidence that has informed this conclusion is:

-- Air Quality, Transport and Ecology Survey None of these surveys identified significant planning constraints that could not be addressed or mitigated against.
+- 3.3.4 The Council's site evaluation process has determined that Bradbury Farm is the preferred option for development as a Gypsy and Traveller site.
+The main material evidence that has informed this conclusion is: - Air Quality, Transport and Ecology Survey None of these surveys identified significant planning constraints that could not be addressed or mitigated against.
 For example, a new access would be required, and Active Travel links would be improved with the adjacent Strategic Development Site proposed through the emerging RLDP.
 Further Air Quality and Ecology Survey work would be necessary at a Planning application stage together with a Transport Statement/Technical Note and detailed access drawings to inform future consideration. - Noise Survey A medium/high risk in the Northwest of the site and low/medium in the Southeastern area were identified.
 Based on levels measured, interior noise levels would exceed recommended levels.
-Part of the site could potentially be developed, but mitigating measures would be necessary. - Land Contamination Intrusive ground investigations were not considered necessary.
+Part of the site could potentially be developed, but mitigating measures would be necessary.

+- Land Contamination Intrusive ground investigations were not considered necessary.
 However, should development be agreed, if any unforeseen ground conditions were encountered any works must be stopped and risk assessed.
 Soil samples would be required prior to development based on the assumption that residents will come into contact with soil and may want to grow produce.
 The northern part of the site should be excluded due to the possibility of 'made ground.' - Public Consultation Feedback received included issues and concern relating to noise, pollution and location, which the site surveys substantiated. - Site Evaluation Conclusions On the basis of the findings, it is considered that Bradbury Farm, Crick is potentially suitable for development as a Gypsy and Traveller site because: - The location of the site will be sustainable due to being adjacent to the proposed Strategic Development site for the RLDP.
 The site affords a section of the land that has sufficient area capacity to be developed and in a location that has been assessed as having a low/medium risk of noise and avoids the likely presence of 'made ground' to the north of the site.
 There would be a need to mitigate against noise.
 To inform the required mitigation, indicative site design work will be required, and this will be considered as part of the RLDP and any future planning application.
 This design work has been commissioned. - Further survey work will be necessary to meet the requirements of the RLDP and to progress the proposal.
-This will be required as part of any potential planning application.
+This will be required as part of any potential planning application. - 3.3.5 If Cabinet decides to allocate Bradbury Farm to meet the identified pitch need, further public consultation and engagement will take place through the RLDP consultation arrangements.
+If the proposed site does go forward and is included in the RLDP agreed by Council, the planning merits of the chosen site will also be scrutinised by an independent planning inspector.